mia-platform/documentation/docs/release_notes/platform_5-7-2_releasenotes.md

 ## Improvements

 * **API Portal**
-    Using the new button *Download Schemas* you'll be able to download your API specification in *OpenAPI 3* or *Swagger 2* format
+    Using the new button *Download Schemas* you'll be able to download your API specification in *OpenAPI 3* or *Swagger 2* format.

     ![download-schemas](img/download-schemas.png)

 * **Console Menu**
-    The **Documentation** menu item won't display in the DevOps Console drawer menu for projects that does not have it.
+    The **Documentation** menu item will not display in the DevOps Console drawer menu for projects that does not have it.

 ## Fixed